noahcabanas/SpikeRemovalWidget/README.md

 # SpikeRemovalWidget
-Uses Zscore method to classify abnormal spikes in spectra and these averages spikes with normal nearby peaks
+Uses Zscore method to classify abnormal spikes in spectra and then replaces these with averages of nearby normal peaks.